codeforamerica/pdf-filler/README.md

 ### Dependencies

 This is a [Python 3](https://docs.python.org/3/) app written using [Flask](http://flask.pocoo.org/).
-It assumes that you are installing it on a unix operating system.
 It has only been tested on Ubuntu 14.04 (via Travis CI) and OS X 10.11
-Currently it depends on too many Python libraries.

 This application depends on a command line utility called [`pdftk` server](https://www.pdflabs.com/docs/pdftk-man-page/),  by [PDF Labs](https://www.pdflabs.com/), offered under a [GPL License](https://www.pdflabs.com/docs/pdftk-license/).